Improving photometric redshifts of Epoch of Reionization galaxies: a new empirical transmission curve with neutral

 \subsection{Measuring $N_{\rm H\textsc{i}, CGM}$ at $z>6$}

-Our goal is to provide a simple empirically-calibrated model that can improve photo-$z$ estimations by modeling the effect of the damped Ly$\alpha$ absorption on photometric SEDs of high-$z$ galaxies.
-For this purpose, we use a sample of galaxies selected from the CANUCS observations to meet both of the following criteria: \begin{enumerate} \item Secure spectroscopic redshift measurement at $z_{\rm spec}>6$ with \jwst/NIRSpec observations based on multiple emission lines and/or the robust Lyman break, \item Observed with \jwst/NIRCam and with reliable NIRCam photometry (i.e., not too close to masked regions or bright neighbors). \end{enumerate} We highlight that we do not require the detection of the rest-frame UV continuum and the Lyman break in the NIRSpec spectra, but simply an accurate, spectroscopic redshift measurement.
-A total of 91 galaxies are selected, with $\langle z \rangle = 7.135$ and $\langle M_{\rm UV} \rangle = -19.05$ AB mag after the gravitational lensing correction, and the sample galaxies distribute across the six CANUCS fields.
-The sample thus includes a large number of typical, faint galaxies ensuring that the IGM+CGM transmission curve is calibrated for typical photometric sources at these redshifts.
+Our goal is to provide a simple empirically-calibrated model that can improve photo-$z$ estimations by modeling the effect of the damping wing absorption on photometric SEDs of high-$z$ galaxies.
+For this purpose, we use a sample of galaxies selected from the CANUCS observations to meet both of the following criteria: \begin{enumerate} \item Secure spectroscopic redshift measurement at $z_{\rm spec}>6$ with \jwst/NIRSpec observations based on multiple emission lines, \item Observed with \jwst/NIRCam and with reliable NIRCam photometry (i.e., not too close to masked regions or bright neighbors). \end{enumerate} We highlight that we do not require the detection of the rest-frame UV continuum and the Lyman break in the NIRSpec spectra, but simply an accurate, spectroscopic redshift measurement.
+A total of 102 galaxies are selected, with $\langle z \rangle = 7.12$ and $\langle M_{\rm UV} \rangle = -18.95$ AB mag after the gravitational lensing correction with gravitational lens models by \citet{Gledhill2024ApJ,Rihtarsic2024arXiv}; and Desprez et al. in prep.
+The sample galaxies distribute across the six CANUCS fields, and the median magnification factor is $\langle \mu \rangle = 1.56$.
+The sample thus includes a large number of typical sub-$L^\star$ galaxies at this epoch ensuring that the IGM+CGM transmission curve is calibrated for photometric sources typically found with \jwst\ at $z>6$.